 Foreign Food Facility Registration:

-Like domestic food facilities that manufacturer, process, package of hold foods Foreign Food Facilities must also register with the FDA in accordance with the Public Health Security and Bioterrorism Preparedness and Response Act of 2002.
+Like domestic food facilities that manufacture, process, package of hold foods Foreign Food Facilities must also register with the FDA in accordance with the Public Health Security and Bioterrorism Preparedness and Response Act of 2002.
 This registration must be renewed every other year, and the FDA may suspend that registration if it determines that that food manufactured, processed, packed, received, or held by a registered food facility has a reasonable probability of causing serious adverse health consequences or death to humans or animals.
 In addition, foreign food facilities must have a US Agent located in this country to serve as a communication link with FDA and them and to oversee their facility registrations.

 - EAS Consulting Group provides a US Agent and origin Food Facility registration assistance service and can serve as a conduit for communications between FDA and the foreign facility.